National Association for Hearing and Speech Action (NAHSA)

 For many people, the simple act of communicating can be difficult.
 Significant numbers of older people, due to illness or age, struggle with speech, hearing, and swallowing.
 Every day, children are born with communication disorders that can hold them back educationally and socially.

-The consumer affiliate of the American Speech-Language-Hearing Association (ASHA), the National Association for Hearing and Speech Action (NAHSA) is the one organization focused solely on meeting that need.
+The consumer affiliate of the American Speech-Language-Hearing Association (ASHA), the National Association for Hearing and Speech Action (NAHSA) is the one organization focused solely on educating the public about communication health.

 Featuring members of ASHA's national network of audiologists and speech-language pathologists, NAHSA-supported initiatives provide the public—moms, dads, caregivers, teachers, and patients—with critical information for addressing and even preventing communication problems.